-Taking a shower is a regular everyday activity.
-I know you had one or planning on having one today.
-But let me guess, most of you probably forgot about a long brush’s existence in your bathroom.
+Taking a shower is a regular activity.
+I know you had one or are planning on having one today.
+But let me guess, most of you probably forgot about a long brush in your bathroom.

 I’m talking about the scrubber brush.
 You probably know how to use a back scrubber brush, but let me add some of my thoughts.

-Most of us, especially men, don’t plan ahead of our bath.
-We just go with the flow.
+Most of us, especially men, don’t plan ahead for our bath.
+We go with the flow.
 Perhaps that’s why we stink more than ladies?
 (Just joking bros, don’t kill me).

 But try to plan your bath and see the magic.

-Let’s see how you can use the back scrubber to get squeaky clean.
+Let’s see how to use the back scrubber to get squeaky clean.
 First, rinse the brush or loofah with water.
 Then pour soap or shower gel on it.
-Once the soap layer gets thickened, use it to scrub down those stubborn greases and exfoliate dead skin.
+Once the soap layer thickens, scrub down those stubborn greases and exfoliate dead skin.

 You won’t be able to reach every part of our back without a handled scrubber brush or loofah.